-An auditory dominant learner is someone who is better at retaining information by listening to it.
-For these learners, they tend to respond better to interactive speech, stories, and stressed conversation.
+An auditory-dominant learner is someone who is better at retaining information by listening to it.
+For these learners, they tend to respond better to interactive speech, stories and stressed conversation.

-A kinaesthetic dominant learner is one who learns best either by physically interacting with the object they are studying, or by physically testing information.
+A kinaesthetic-dominant learner is one who learns best either by physically interacting with the object they are studying or by physically testing information.
 This means they will engage best with physical activity or games.

 It is important as an educator to learn how to recognise which method works for all their students.
-This does mean that the teacher not only has to interact with the group as a whole but spending time with each student individually as well.
-This will help her to identify each of her student’s dominant style.
+This means that the teacher not only has to interact with the group as a whole but spending time with each student individually as well.
+This will help them to identify each of their students' dominant styles.

-Teacher identify each learner’s preferred process
+How to identify each learner’s preferred process

 There are processes and language that can be used to help a teacher identify each learner’s preferred process.

-Visual: These learners tend to respond to language such as “I see what you mean,” or “I get the picture.”
+Visual: These learners tend to respond to language such as “I see what you mean” or “I get the picture”.
 In other words, language that links to the visual sense.

-Auditory: Language such as “That rings a bell,” or “I hear you” would work with these learners, as these are linked to the auditory sense.
+Auditory: Language such as “That rings a bell” or “I hear you” would work with these learners, as these are linked to the auditory sense.

-Kinaesthetic: “It feels right,” or “I’ll try that” would work well, appealing to the sense of touch.
+Kinaesthetic: “It feels right” or “I’ll try that” would work well, appealing to the sense of touch.

 Teachers must be aware of the VAK Learning Method and look to hone their skills as this is essential to pass your Level 3 Award in Education and Training (AET) qualification.
-This is one area where their students are very unlikely it actually plays a part in their learning process, unless you sit down and actively encourage them to list all the types of activities that they enjoy.
+This is one area where for their students it is very unlikely it actually plays a part in their learning process, unless you sit down and actively encourage them to list all the types of activities that they enjoy.